milosgajdos/gocv-playground/01_Basics/README.md

 Image type: 16
 ```

-This is a simple integer number, which inconveniently does not have a nice string printing function, however it's not that that hard to figure our the type of an image.
+Returned value is an integer, which inconveniently does not have a nice string printing function implemented, however it's not hard to figure our the type of an image.

 In the case of our color image, the image type would be `gocv.MatTypeCV8UC3` which basically means we have an unsigned integer 3 channels image.
 You can read more about it [here](https://stackoverflow.com/a/27184054/569763).